Parliamentary.ai

 Groups Affected

-• Non-UK EU/EEA citizens: This group will face restrictions on their access to UK taxpayer-funded benefits.
-The impact will vary depending on their individual circumstances and the type of benefits they claim.
+• Non-UK EU/EEA citizens: This group will face significant restrictions on their access to UK taxpayer-funded benefits, potentially impacting their ability to live and work in the UK.

-• UK Government: The government will be responsible for implementing the new rules and collecting the required data on benefit payments.
+• UK Government: The government will be responsible for implementing the new rules and collecting/publishing data on benefit payments.

 Full Text